appacademy/Module-2-Resources/README.md

 ### The general day to day use of this repo will be:

 - Each morning will have short practices.
 These are provided for you in this repo so that you do not have to clone them from a/A Open.
+We will rotate between short lectures and time to work on these practices.
+    - Students are to work with their pair, collaboratively but on their own files.

-- In the afternoon there will be more complex long practices.
+- In the afternoon there will be more challenging long practices.
 These will still be accessed via a/A Open.
+    - Students are to work with their pair following a/A recommended pair programming practices taking turns driving and navigating.

-- Lectures will be done with these notes and practices on this resources repo.
-Short practice solutions will be pushed intermittently in between each short practice and lecture.
+- Lectures will be done with these `notes` and `practices` on this resources repo.
+Short practice solutions will be pushed intermittently in after each short practice and lecture.
 Students can then pull them down as soon as they are available.

 - Long practice solutions will be uploaded at the end of the day they are assigned.